 - Apply to Yukon College online AND submit supporting documents to:

 2. Completed application forms must be accompanied by the following supporting documents:

 - Three letters of reference: one personal from a close acquaintance, one professional, one letter form a First Nation educator, Elder or official supporting your aspirations to teach in a cross-cultural First Nations' setting (see YNTEP Application Checklist for further information).

-- Transcripts from all post-secondary educational institutions attended must be submitted.
+- Two copies of all transcripts from all post-secondary educational institutions attended must be submitted.
 Official transcripts must be received in a sealed envelope, directly from the post-secondary institution.

 - A current resume highlighting the applicant's employment, community service, and volunteer work, as they related to children and youth.

 - Personal Statement of 500 words or less (see YNTEP Application checklist for further information).